TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson4.md

 ```

-Here is a list of the six plots and what we are looking for:
+Here is a list of the six residual plots and what they represent:

 **Residuals vs. fitted**: trend may suggest the relationship not linear.
 Changing
   spread of the residuals suggests heteroskedasticity, though this may be easier